Olamihaelov/Final-Course-Assignments---Oly/1 - questions/questions.md

 ## Answer:

 A SQL query like `WHERE description LIKE '%pizza%'` looks for exact words only.
-It doesn’t understand meaning, so it can miss related texts that use different wording.
+It doesn't understand meaning, so it can miss related texts that use different wording.

 Vector indexing works differently: it turns text into vectors that represent meaning, and then compares vectors by semantic similarity.